Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/profile.md

 ### Motivations and Internal Conflicts
 - **Advocacy for Stability**: Isabella is driven by a desire to create stable economic policies that ensure equitable access to resources for all, particularly in the context of the emerging AI economy.
 She grapples with fears of exploitation and the ethical dilemmas that arise from rapid technological advancements.
 This struggle shapes her character and influences her decisions as she seeks to balance progress with responsibility.
+- **Ethical Considerations**: She is motivated by the need to balance innovation with ethical implications, ensuring that AI advancements do not exacerbate existing inequalities.

 ## Core Motivations and Psychological Profile